python-versioneer/python-versioneer/README.md

 To versioneer-enable your project:

-* 1: Modify your `setup.cfg`, adding a section named `[versioneer]` and populating it with the configuration values you decided earlier:
+* 1: Modify your `setup.cfg`, adding a section named `[versioneer]` and populating it with the configuration values you decided earlier (note that the option names are not case-sensitive):

   ````
   [versioneer]